 - 2 (15 ounce) cans black beans

-- 2 to 3 cups low-sodium vegetable stock
+- 2 cups low-sodium vegetable stock, or more as needed

 - ½ lime, juiced

 - salt to taste

 - Heat oil in a large pot with a heavy bottom over medium-high heat until shimmering.
 Stir carrot into hot oil, season with salt, and sauté until fragrant and soft, 2 to 3 minutes.
 Add onion and continue cooking 1 minute more.
 Stir tomato, garlic, cumin, and cayenne pepper into carrot and onion mixture; sauté until onion is fragrant and slightly caramelized, 1 to 3 minutes more.

 - Add beans to the pot and stir.
 Pour vegetable stock over the beans; bring stock to a boil and immediately reduce heat to low.
 Cook at a low simmer, stirring occasionally, until soup has reduced slightly and the vegetables are tender, 30 to 40 minutes.

 - Puree soup with an immersion blender; add lime juice.
 Season with salt.

 An immersion blender is a great kitchen tool.
 Blending hot liquids in a traditional blender can be dangerous unless you let the liquid cool a bit.
 With the immersion blender it is not an issue, so you can enjoy this yummy soup right away!
 Add a can of pumpkin puree to the soup for added fiber and nutrients.
 Mix it in with the vegetable stock and beans.
 You may need to add a little more vegetable stock to thin the soup.

 What others are saying